uscensusbureau/the-opportunity-project/DOCS.md

 ### New Version: TOP 2.0 Released Summer 2020

 The new version of the TOP website is a static site built with Jekyll and the USWDS package, along with a small amount of Javascript, npm, and gulp.
 It's built based on the open source repo of the USWDS website.
+There are still a few lingering files here and there from the base repo (USWDS) that are not being used that are in the backlog to be cleaned up.

 #### Website Structure